 The Introduction to NS is based upon first hand investigations and discoveries in the field of Natural Sciences.
 In this course students will deepen their understanding of the nature of the scientific method, its theoretical challenges, and pursue a series of empirical applications in the lab and in the field.
 This practical knowledge will be broadened through intensive reading, discussions, critiques, and oral assignments.
 This is an intensive, practical approach that uses the scientific method as a tool for investigation, problem solving and critical thinking.
 This course is challenging and demanding, but rewarding.
 Excellence in analytical and critical thinking skills are of utmost importance.

-This course can be retaken with change in topic for a 6 credits maximum.
+This course can be retaken with change in topic for 6 credits maximum.

-As an advanced course, SC321 builds upon skills and knowledge acquired in SC220.
+As an advanced course, NASC321 builds upon skills and knowledge acquired in NASC220.
 It is designed with the understanding that the coursework will focus on interpretation, analysis and critical method rather than on mere assimilation and recall of factual material.
 Students will first examine the field of natural science through readings and lecture material from a variety of sources and from a range of scientific and critical opinion.
 Students will apply in the field the theoretical knowledge gained by a literature review, with direct inquiry and hands-on activities and investigations.
 This course relies heavily on field work, direct inquiry and self-directed independent research culminating with a peer-reviewed oral examination.
-Note: The field component of this course i9 days, located at offsite from MIAD.
+Note: The field component of this course is 9 days, off-site from MIAD.

-Prerequisite(s): SC220 or equivalent and permission of the instructors.
+Prerequisite(s): NASC220 or equivalent and permission of the instructors.